They do not cure depression and people should not use an essential oil in place of prescribed medication.

-Certain essential oils may relieve some of the psychological and physical symptoms linked with depression.
-Some research has shown that using essential oils may improve sleep, enhance mood, and improve a person's quality of life.
+Some research has shown that using essential oils may improve sleep, enhance mood, and improve quality of life.

-Essential oils may also help lessen symptoms of anxiety, which are common in people with depression.
-It is estimated that around 43 percent of people with anxiety and stress use some form of alternative therapy to help reduce symptoms
+Essential oils may also help reduce the symptoms of anxiety disorders, which often occur alongside depression.
+Researchers estimate that around 43 percent of people with anxiety and stress use some form of alternative therapy to help manage symptoms

-As with all forms of alternative therapy, essential oils should be used with caution.
-Always discuss the use of essential oils with a doctor or an aromatherapist.
+As with all forms of alternative therapy, use essential oils with caution.
+Always discuss the use of these oils with a doctor or aromatherapist.

 Oils that may help